Local Housing Allowance (LHA) is a way of working out Housing Benefit for private tenants.

 Local Housing Allowance rates are set independently by the Valuation Office Agency

-The table below shows the LHA rates for Harlow from 1 April 2020 to 31 March 2021.
+The table below shows the current LHA rates for Harlow - effective from 1 April 2020 onwards.

 |Bedrooms||Weekly rate||Monthly rate|